 A FP&A solution that delivers a high level of accuracy in planning and reporting, with speed and flexibility, along with the ability to scale.

 At Minerva, we believe that in the mid-to-long term Excel will continue to provide a critical function to businesses.
-However, we work with some of the most advanced and mature finance teams, and know that those performing best, have struck a balance between Excel and advanced web applications.
-This type of environment allows for all of Excel’s benefits to be realised, whilst overcoming its limitations.
+We work with some advanced finance teams, those performing best, have struck a balance between Excel and advanced web applications.
+This allows you to realise all the benefits of Excel, whilst overcoming its limitations.
 This “nirvana” exists where Excel and an advanced Enterprise Performance Management (EPM) tool work seamlessly together.

 A leading-edge EPM, such as Jedox, allows FP&A teams to utilise familiar interfaces and leverage existing knowledge and skillset through its powerful native Excel integration tool.
 This gives the user the ability to transform limited, manual Excel spreadsheets into robust, flexible, and secure reports.
 Finance teams love the solution because they get the advantages of Excel while mitigating the risk and limitation of data management, secure user access and collaboration.
 At an enterprise-level, executives benefit from gaining access to historical comparisons, and variance analysis, all the while examining and testing these large queries in a fast and stable environment.

-As we mentioned above, an important piece of the puzzle is finding a solution that can scale with your finance team as they develop and mature.
-A solution such as Jedox is future-proofed, in that it also offers AI-augmented insight and foresight.
-Your team may not be at this stage yet, however, it is important to consider that AI is already being used by next generation finance team to predict business outcomes, optimise for best business results as well as assist with agility in fast-changing markets.
+As mentioned above, an important piece of the puzzle is finding a solution that can scale with your team as they develop and mature.
+Jedox is a future-proofed solution as it also offers AI-augmented insight and foresight.
+Your may not be ready for AI yet, however, it is already being used by next generation finance teams.
+They are using AI to predict business outcomes, optimise for best business results as well as assist with agility in fast-changing markets.

-If you are finding it difficult to get started or are concerned about where Excel fits in the future of your business, why not contact us at Minerva Partners?
+If you are concerned about Excel future in your business, why not contact us at Minerva Partners?

-We are a Management Consultancy that is laser focussed on business transformation, and we assist CFOs and business transformation specialists every day to improve their data management, budgeting, forecasting, and planning, allowing them more time to focus on business growth and strategy.
+We are a Management Consultancy that is laser focussed on business transformation.
+We assist CFOs and business transformation specialists every day to improve their data management, budgeting, forecasting, and planning.
+Our goal is to give you more time to focus on business growth and strategy.